 In this post, I explained how to end an email professionally.
 But I also won’t forget to include a few bad practices for ending an email.

 It’s time to check if you make these common mistakes and avoid them at any cost in the future.

-1. End an email with “Sent from my iPhone” phrase.
+1. End an email with the “Sent from my iPhone” phrase.
 Some people leave this automatically generated phrase to excuse their typos, while some type this phrase manually to create an image of up-to-date and fancy people.
 In both cases, this signature looks lame.
 Better remove this signature and add your own that helps you create a professional image.